ta9mi141/vlto/README.md

 This tool calls Toggl API and gets total and iterative achieved hours.
-Then it indicates when each project will be finished if you keep the pace of this iteration.
+Then it indicates when each project will be finished if you keep the pace of the iteration.

 ## Configuration

+vlto requires a configuration written in [TOML](https://github.com/toml-lang/toml).

+This tool uses `$HOME/.config/vlto.toml` in defalut but there is `--config` option so that you can put your config anywhere you want and specify the path.

 Example: